1.4.3 |

 can have legal status.

-rights of certain minorities or near-majorities (such as both
+minorities or near-majorities (such as both sexes) in their constitutions.

-in particular) would be a democratic one in that no minority
+right to personhood in particular) would be a democratic one in that no

-could impose its own values on the majority of people.
-But it
+minority could impose its own values on the majority of people.

-would differ from other democratic systems in that a majority
+But it would differ from other democratic systems in that a majority could

-could only override a minority where there is no other choice
+only override a minority where there is no other choice than uniformity,

-than uniformity, that is, where differentiation to accomodate
+that is, where differentiation to accommodate the preferences or

-the preferences or convictions of different groups or individuals
+convictions of different groups or individuals is impossible; impossible

 Not seldom is the exclusive attitude of dictatorial rulers